 A total parotidectomy may also be done for chronic parotid inflammation or infection.

 After all tissue has been removed, the area will be closed with sutures.
 A drain will be placed behind your ear.
 It will be used to remove any fluids, such as blood and saliva, from the wound.

 Superficial parotidectomy—3-4 hoursTotal parotidectomy—5 hours

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 Most will go home the day after surgery, once they are able to eat and walk around on their own.
 Some may need to stay longer if there are any complications.

 After the surgery is over, you will be moved to a recovery room.
 The hospital staff will monitor you.
-The staff may: Check your facial movements by asking you to smile or poutShow you how to care for the drain, because you will have it when you go home
+The staff will: Check your facial movements by asking you to smile or poutShow you how to care for the drain, because you will have it when you go home

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: Washing their handsWearing gloves or masksKeeping your incisions covered